wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 ## Standard Relayers

-Standard relayers are a component of a decentralized network in the Wormhole protocol, facilitating the delivery of Verifiable Action Approvals (VAAs) to recipient contracts compatible with the standard relayer API.
+Standard relayers are a component of a decentralized network in the Wormhole protocol, facilitating the delivery of VAAs to recipient contracts compatible with the standard relayer API.

 **Key Features**